amethystaurora-robo/Thesis_publication/README.md

 Higher-order factors (Factor 3–8) explain smaller amounts of variance.

 The transcriptomic layer generally has higher variance explained across the board, particularly in the first two factors.

 Implications:

 Factors 1 and 2 likely capture the major sources of biological variation.
-These are likely driving most of the signal in your dataset.
+These are likely driving most of the signal in the dataset.

 The transcriptome seems more dynamic or responsive to your experimental conditions than the metabolome, given the higher variance explained.